 9/21/2018 Failure to provide enough food/fluids to maintain a resident’s health.
 The facility failed to reweight a resident to verify significant weight loss.
 The resident lost almost 10 pounds in a period of a month, but there was no documentation of a reweigh to determine if there was a discrepancy in the documentation or an underlying medical issue.

 Have you or a loved one suffered abuse or neglect at Generations at Riverview or another Illinois nursing home?
 If so, Levin & Perconti can help.
 Our attorneys are nationally recognized experts in nursing home abuse law.
-We are ready to take on any nursing home abuse case, including but not limited to cases involving:
+We are ready to take on any nursing home abuse case.

 If you are ready to fight for your rights, click or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.